 Animation is a wild thing.
-From Toy Story to Flash cartoons, animation has captivated the world for years.
+From animated movies to Flash cartoons, animation has captivated the world for years.
 Specifically, 2D animation has roots in history going back to the advent of movies.
 This also ties into gaming as well.
 We all love games like Braid, Metroid, and Castlevania.

-I will be ranking these programs on some criteria like ease of use, price, and quality.
-For example, a program that super easy to use but is extremely expensive will probably suffer in the scoring department as one that might be more difficult to use and is free to use.
+I will be ranking both paid and free 2D animation software on some criteria like ease of use, price, and quality.
+For example, 2D animation programs that are super easy to use but extremely expensive will probably suffer in the scoring department as one that might be more difficult to use and is free to use.

 Overall, I’ll use one of three rankings: Light recommend, moderate recommend, and hard recommend.
 Let’s get to the list instead of having me drone on!
 What follows first is the list of the best free 2D animation software.

 First up we have Synfig, one of the best animation apps first released for free in 2005.
 This 2D animation software is great because beginners can just hit the ground running.